What An Aviation Leading Indicator is

 Aviation leading indicators are extremely helpful for knowing what is put in into the safety program.
 They tend to be used to understand the effectiveness of safety training, safety meetings, policies/procedures, and safety issue management.

 - Comparing to aviation lagging indicators.

-For example, correlating the number of safety meetings (leading) with the number of high risk safety issues (lagging) will allow you to understand the the value of the leading indicator.
+For example, correlating the number of safety meetings (leading) with the number of high risk safety issues (lagging) will allow you to understand the value of the leading indicator.

 Leading indicators are usually adopted by SMS programs until they are far along in implementation.
 Safety programs in phase 4 or completed implementation would greatly benefit by developing leading indicators.
 This is because well implemented safety programs have:

 - Many implemented risk controls;

 - Established safety budgets and risk management tools; and

 - Most importantly, have probably begun to reach the performance plateaus that can only be improved with proactive risk management operations.